pbotros/river/docs/docs/_sources/install.rst.txt

 Prerequisites
 ^^^^^^^^^^^^^

-River expects several packages to be installed in the standard system-wide directories, including:

-- Python 3.7+
-- Google Log (glog)
+In order to build the core C++ library for River, the only package expected to be installed should be Google Log (glog).

+If you're building the Python bindings, then you'll need Python 3.7+.
 If you're also building and installing the Ingester, you'll need:
 - Boost 1.67+
 - Apache Arrow and Parquet

 Use your favorite package manager to install the above.
-For instance, run:
+For instance, if you use conda, run:

 .. code-block:: bash

-  conda install -c conda-forge pkg-config cmake # build tools conda install -c conda-forge glog  # Google Log
+  conda install -c conda-forge pkg-config cmake # build tools conda install -c conda-forge glog  # Google Log conda install -c conda-forge boost-cpp arrow-cpp # Boost/Arrow/Parquet, if installing ingester
-  # brew install python3-dev  # If not already installed via conda
-  # conda install -c conda-forge boost-cpp arrow-cpp # Boost/Arrow/Parquet, if installing ingester

 Installing
 ^^^^^^^^^^